BilalAney/portfolio-1/README.md

 ## Software Engineer

-This is my portfolio, give me your opinion 💖
+A simple portfolio, built in a hurry. give me your opinion 💖

 THE LINK:
 https://portfolio-6f32b.web.app/